 Although I'm sure each expat has their own personal reasons for ultimately making the move, there are some common reasons that I hear time and time again with speaking with my other expat friends.
 Most of these things were the same deciding factors that helped me make what has turned out to be one of the best decisions of my life.

 Believe it or not, I quit my job, sold everything I owned and moved to Costa Rica with my two children without ever visiting the country.
 This may sound a bit radical or crazy to most people and I suppose it was a bit gutsy.
 However, before buying our one way tickets to Paradise I did do a lot of research on the country.

 In addition to the idea of a tropical year round climate, beautiful deserted beaches, volcanoes, waterfalls and exotic wildlife, I realized that the country had a lot to offer my family.

 - Costa Rica is a peaceful nation that has no army.
-As an American, I am fed up my country being at perpetual war with most of the world.
+As someone coming from the US, I am fed up my country being at perpetual war with most of the world.
 I'm a lover not a fighter and I want to raise my children in a society that is more aligned with my ideals.

 - Good education.
 Costa Rica has a literacy rate of 95% and a large percentage of Costa Ricans are bi-lingual, speaking both Spanish and English.
 I knew that moving to Costa Rica would mean that my daughters and I would also become bi-lingual.
 I also researched schools and found that there were many private US accredited schools that my children could attend.